minhtrang4078/How-I-create-a-PowerBI-report/README.md

 ## Why there can be a low Power Bi adoption (less users) through time?
 Here are some reasons that I observed:
-- Firsly, THE MOST IMPORTANT REASONS:
+- Firsly, THE MOST IMPORTANT REASONS
    - Insights are not useful for  business actions
    - Insights are not actionable enough for the audiences
    - Don’t trust the results/insights (black box problem)
-- VISUALIZYTION:
+- VISUALIZYTION
   - Too complicated to interpret, only serve the purpose of a small group
   - Too much details, redundant things that people don’t expect, or too simple
-- DATABASE:
+- DATABASE
   -  Not updated in time, slow
   -  Not enough data, or the data is unreliable
   -  Lack of data maintenance
-- AUDIENCES:
+- AUDIENCES
   - Conservative, not ready to change (e.g prefer Excel)
   - Lack of data culture within a department